armedcor/frontend-round2/README.md

 ## UX

 My primary goal when I designed this website was to provide potential employers in the Arts world with a very brief and concise overview of my achievements to date within the operatic world.
 I went with a single page scrolling website to allow users to access all information as easily as possible while reducing the need to move through separate pages.
+I also have the option for the user to download my CV from the Navigation Bar should they want a traditional CV.

 I attempted to create a more minimalist design to give the website a very modern feel while removing any unnecessary content and button clicking.
 At the bottom of the page, I provided links to my Linkedin and Facebook page and also a downloadable PDF version of my CV for employers.